-We’ve covered the 5 greatest death metal albums of 1989, 1990, 1991 and 1992 and 1993 found death metal continuing on its all-conquering path, resulting in a collection of releases that would go down in history as classics of the genre!
+We’ve covered the 5 greatest death metal albums of 1989, 1990, 1991 and 1992 and now onto 1993.
+The year that found death metal continuing on its all-conquering path, resulting in a collection of releases that would go down in history as monumental classics of the genre!

 The 5 greatest death metal albums of 1993…..